kflagg/kflagg.github.io/index.md

 Welcome!
 I am a statistics and data science consultant, currently currently taking on [new projects](consulting).
-I have broad experience in both scientific research and the tech sector and I am especially interested in helping small or growing teams establish repeatable processes and complete their analyses.
+I have broad experience in both scientific research and the tech sector, and I am especially interested in helping small or growing teams establish repeatable processes and complete their analyses.
 I know how large enterprises use data to succeed and I know how to apply those technologies to your small business.